hsnkh12/json-database-lib-demo/README.md

 ﻿
-# JsonORM
+#JSONDatabaseManager

-JsonORM is a simple Object-Relational Mapping (ORM) library that allows for easy manipulation of JSON-based data documents.
+JSONDatabaseManager is a simple Object-Relational Mapping (ORM) library that allows for easy manipulation of JSON-based data documents.
 It supports common database operations like `Insert`, `Update`, `Delete`, `Commit`, and query-like functionality, all without the need for a relational database system.

 ## Features